All posts

 The win isn't fewer captures.
 It's the same captures with less coordination overhead.

 If you file 5+ bugs a week, the workflow above is worth setting up.
 If you file 1 a month, native macOS is probably fine.
+The same patterns work for designers giving Figma feedback and QA writing repros.

 — Shraddha